 “Lennox®, one of the leading air conditioning manufacturers, has provided research that shows these cheaper alternate refrigerants are not compatible with the lubricating oil used in R22 equipment,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
 “Recharging older air conditioners with these alternative refrigerants could actually damage the unit and create more costly problems.
 These so called drop-in refrigerants will also void any applicable manufacturer’s warranty.”

 Because of the R22 phase out, the heating and air conditioning industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant go up by 300% to 400%, and that cost is only expected to continue to increase as summer gets closer.

 The typical life-span of many home air conditioners is 8-10 years, which will help homeowners determine the cost benefit of either paying the premium price for R22 to repair older units, versus upgrading.
-Further benefits to upgrading include the opportunity to take advantage of energy rebates being offered and upgrading your home’s energy-efficiency.
-New equipment will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention better home comfort through more advanced technology.
+Further benefits to upgrading include the opportunity to take advantage of energy rebates being offered and improving your home’s energy-efficiency.
+New systems will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention better home comfort through more advanced technology.

 To ask about your repair or replacement choices, call Coastal Service Experts today at 912-208-2399 today.